storybookjs/frontpage/src/content/recipes/styled-components.md

 <div class="aside aside__no-top">

-This recipe assumes that you have a React app using Styled Components and have just set up Storybook >=6.0 using the [getting started guide](/docs/react/get-started/install).
+This recipe assumes that you have a React app using styled-components and have just set up Storybook >=6.0 using the [getting started guide](/docs/react/get-started/install).
 Don’t have this?
-Follow Tailwind's [installation instructions](https://styled-components.com/docs/basics#installation) then run:
+Follow styled-components' [installation instructions](https://styled-components.com/docs/basics#installation) then run:

 ```shell
 # Add Storybook: